oliviagardiner/oliviaisarobot.github.io.old/_posts/2017-04-11-cd-01-consistency-improvement.md

 I have learnt that when trying to make changes, I should always consider the general state of the code - and when possible, discuss it with other developers.
 I do want to deliver the best quality code possible, but there are also legitimate limitations, such as the need that the code is easily readable and understandable for your whole team.

 **Both consistency and improvement are important**.
 Try to make the best compromise, when you have to.
+Thank you for reading!